Ethical Careers Policy

 Additional scores will be added for each of the following areas included in the policy:

-There should be evidence within the policy itself that it has been signed off at a senior level.
+There should be evidence within the policy itself that it has been approved by a relevant Head of Department, member of the Board of Governors, equivalent body, or relevant committee.
 3%

 Commitment to Screen Out Specific Sectors